MakeSoil/Public-Pages/learn/learn.md

 You will soon find that you can’t make much soil, if any, from just your own food scraps.
 You will need extra help from family, friends or neighbors who can contribute their scraps to you.
 Not only does this help you to make soil and reduce ‘waste’, but it also has the added benefit of creating more social links between the people in your household, street or neighborhood.

 The most direct way to get ‘Soil Supporters’ contributing their scraps to your Soil Site, is to go door-to-door asking your neighbors ‘Will you help me to make soil?
-I need your scraps.’.
+I need your scraps’.
 The key next step is to invite them to join your Soil Site on the MakeSoil.org platform itself.

 You can invite people by email directly from your Soil Site page on the platform, or you can grab the link from your Soil Site page and share it on social media or local community websites like Meetup or Nextdoor, inviting people near you to become your Soil Supporters.